TermuxHackz/Apple-trivia-bot/docs/README.md

 - `/set_interval [days] [minutes]`: Set the interval between trivia questions
 - `/set_leaderboard_interval [days] [hours] [minutes]`: Set the interval for automatic leaderboard to be sent (default 4 weeks)
 - `/reset_leaderboard`: Reset the leaderboard
-- `/fetch_leaderboard`: Fetch the current leaderboard
 - `/create_subscriber_role`: Create a role for trivia subscribers
 - `/set_trivia_timeout [seconds]`: Set the timeout for trivia questions (20 seconds to 5 minutes)
+- `/check_authorization`: Check if your Server is authorised to use the Bot.

 ### User Commands
 - `/toggle_trivia_sub`: Subscribe or unsubscribe from trivia notifications